riceluxs1t/KBOPrediction/README.md

 7. The drop rate.

 ###Saving the trained model
-This is done automatically when ran train.py.
+This is done automatically when ran train.py. \n
-The purpose of this is to call the already trained model in the future.
-We are still working on the frontend of the prediction model.
+The purpose of this is to call the already trained model in the future. \n We are still working on the frontend of the prediction model.

 ## Authors

-Data scraping: Nate Namgun Kim
+Data scraping: Nate Namgun Kim \n
 Prediction model: Jay JungHee Ryu